Before I Tell You About The Best Places To Eat In Haldwani, Kathgodam, and Mukteshwar…

 This is the story of a ‘Sindhi‘ sounding town called ‘Haldwani’.
 Together with its neighbor Kathgodam, these foot-hill towns have been an important part of my formative years.
 Both the towns serve as the gateway for the Kumoun region of Himalayas and were frequented by us as a family for our weekend getaways from Bareilly.

 Writing about Haldwani/Kathgodam is like trying to describe my home to you.
 I can tell you where the walls and corners are, but it will be quite an uphill task for me to do justice to its sentimental value.

 Also, a shout-out to my partner-in-crime, Meetu Arya.
-For the last twenty years we have been following our nose to eat at the best places in Haldwani.
-I hope, you find our experience and effort fairly worthy.
+For the last twenty years, we have been following our noses to all the best places to eat in Haldwani.
+I hope, you find our experiences and efforts worthy of a read.

 Where to eat in Haldwani?

-Chhatwal’s Chicken Point: This place has been my favorite for last six-ish years.
-Back then, Chhatwal’s used to be a nondescript takeaway on the badly lit (back-then) Bareilly-Nainital highway, dishing out mindblowing starters.
-This was also the time when Kathogodam and Haldwani had a small, almost-deserted patch separating the two towns (??!) from each other (now, both the towns are seamless like lovers intertwined passionately; one doesn’t get to know where one ends and the other begins.
-And they form each other, in parts).
+This place has been my favorite for almost a decade now.
+Back then, Chhatwal’s used to be a nondescript takeaway on the badly lit Bareilly-Nainital highway, dishing out mindblowing starters.
+This was also the time when Kathogodam and Haldwani had a small, almost-deserted patch separating the two towns (??!) from each other.
+Now, both the towns are seamless like lovers intertwined passionately; one doesn’t get to know where one ends and the other begins.
+And they form each other, in parts.